syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 }
 ```

-* Also, you can add the child to the nodegroup through `AddChild` method.
-The following code illustrates how to add child to the existing nodegroup through AddChild method.
+* Also, you can add the child to the node group through `AddChild` method.
+The following code illustrates how to add child to the existing node group through AddChild method.

 ```cshtml
 @using Syncfusion.Blazor.Diagram